javaknows/kevem/README.md

 ## Running in-process

-For full information and options see the [kotlin DSL](https://kevem.readthedocs.io/en/latest/kotlin-dsl.html) documentation on readthedocs.
+:large_blue_diamond: For full information and options on running in-process see the [kotlin DSL](https://kevem.readthedocs.io/en/latest/kotlin-dsl.html) documentation on readthedocs.

-Ensure `kevem-dsl-nodep.jar` is on your classpath along with `kotlin-stdlib` plus `web3j` version `5.3.x` and it's transitive dependencies.
+Ensure `kevem-dsl-nodep.jar` is on your classpath along with `kotlin-stdlib` plus `web3j` version `5.3.x` and its transitive dependencies.

 Then use the Kotlin DSL to create a web3j instance.
 This example creates one account with one ETH balance based on a specified primary key: